AusDTO/dta-website/_posts/2017-12-15-ict-procurement-buyers-sellers.md

 As a first step, we convened small groups of buyers and sellers over the last couple of months.
 Our CEO Gavin Slater held our first sellers group at the end of October with a dozen leaders from ICT businesses of different shapes and sizes.
 This week we hosted the first buyers group with a dozen executives from public service agencies in all three tiers of government.

 For both forums we asked the groups to help identify areas where we can make a difference to how we buy and sell.
-We got some good actions, which we’ll be following through on and have outlined below.
+They gave us some good actions, which we’ll be following through on and have outlined below.

 ## Make panels better